chaimleib/resume/skills.md

 other developers, and clear organization.
 All of these systems I designed and built have lasted for more than 6 years and are still in active use.

+At Evernote, there were also in-house APIs.
+These were written using Thrift, Protobuf and gRPC.
+Some were used for user note data and editing operations;
+others for distributing server-side configs to tweak the UX, and some were even released to allow for third-party plugins to be written for Evernote, using any language for which client APIs were automatically generated.

 ### **Java**
 I first learned Java for my Data Structures course at UC Berkeley, and since then have encountered it at a few different jobs.
 My impression of